zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

     7. nLockTime of the transaction (4-byte little endian)
     8. nExpiryHeight of the transaction (4-byte little endian)
     9. sighash type of the signature (4-byte little endian)
-   10. If we are serializing an input (ie. this is not a JoinSplit signature hash):
+   10. If we are serializing an input (i.e. this is not a JoinSplit signature hash):
        a. outpoint (32-byte hash + 4-byte little endian)
        b. scriptCode of the input (serialized as scripts inside CTxOuts)
        c. value of the output spent by this input (8-byte little endian)